peteroupc/MailLib/api/com.upokecenter.mail.Message.md

-* <code>UnsupportedOperationException</code> - This message is a multipart message without a supported body part; or this message has a content disposition with a type other than "inline"; or this message's media type is a non-multipart type and does not specify the use of a "charset" parameter, has no character encoding declared or assumed for it (which is usually the case for non-text messages), or has an unsupported character encoding.
+* <code>UnsupportedOperationException</code> - This message is a multipart message without a supported body part; or this message has a content disposition with a type other than "inline"; or this message's media type is a nonmultipart type and does not specify the use of a "charset" parameter, has no character encoding declared or assumed for it (which is usually the case for nontext messages), or has an unsupported character encoding.

 ### getCCAddresses
     @Deprecated public final List<NamedAddress> getCCAddresses()